Favicon

 Integrations API

-Use this endpoint when uploading builds from a CI/CD pipeline or any integration that operates within the scope of a single app.
-Authentication uses an App API Token, which is scoped to the specific app you are uploading to.
+Use this endpoint when uploading Builds from a CI/CD pipeline or any integration that operates within the scope of a single app.
+Authentication uses an App API Token, which is scoped to the specific App you are uploading to.

 To create an App API Token, see Apps API Authentication.